On the Complexity of Hazard-Free Formulas: Introduction

 \subsection{Organization of the paper}

-In \Cref{section:preliminaries}, we present some basic definitions and required background regarding hazard-free computation, as well as the implicates and implicants of Boolean functions, with a focus on monotone and unate functions.
+In \Cref{section:preliminaries}, we present some basic definitions, as well as basic properties of the implicates and implicants of Boolean functions, with a focus on monotone and unate functions.
 Additionally, we provide background on communication complexity and prove the simplification lemma (\Cref{lem:simplification-lemma}).
-In \Cref{sec:tightness-of-hdm}, we study the KW hazard-free game of the hazard-derivative and prove our first main result (\Cref{thm:kw-f-not-breaks-if}). \Cref{sec:universal} contains the proof of the universal upper bound for most Boolean functions (\Cref{thm:universal-ub}), as well as the proof that a random Boolean function exhibits a large mono-gap (\Cref{prop:random-function-gap}), and the hazard-derivatives upper bound result (\Cref{thm:derivative-upper-bound}).
+In \Cref{sec:kw-games-of-the-derivative}, we study the KW hazard-free game of the hazard-derivative.
+In \Cref{sec:tightness-of-hdm}, we prove our first result (\Cref{thm:kw-f-not-breaks-if}), and in \Cref{subsec:andreev}, we present an example of an explicit function that exhibits a large monotone gap. \Cref{sec:universal} contains the proofs of the universal upper bound for most Boolean functions (\Cref{thm:universal-ub}), as well as the proof that a random Boolean function exhibits a large monotone gap (\Cref{prop:random-function-gap}), and the hazard-derivatives upper bound result (\Cref{thm:derivative-upper-bound}).
 In \Cref{sec:composition-hazard-free}, we study the composition of Boolean functions in the hazard-free setting and prove \Cref{prop:lower-bound-direct-sum}.
-We also demonstrate its applicability by proving \Cref{prop-intro:comp-monotone-mux}. \Cref{sec:andreev} contains the proof of \Cref{prop:andreevmonogap}.
+We also demonstrate its applicability by proving \Cref{prop-intro:comp-monotone-mux}.
 We conclude by presenting some open problems in \Cref{sec:open}.